-- 1) Follow the structure outlined - 2) Minimum of 10references - a.
-References must be properly cited in the body of the paper - b.
-References must be listed at the end of the paper in accepted bibliographic format - 3) The paper should demonstrate understanding of the topic - 4) The paper should be well organized and written.
+- 1. Follow the structure outlined. - 2.
+Minimum of 10 references. - 3.
+References must be properly cited in the body of the paper. - 4.
+References must be listed at the end of the paper in accepted bibliographic format. - 5.
+The paper should demonstrate understanding of the topic. - 6.
+The paper should be well organized and written.